 M.A. and M.F.A.
-Grads Walk in Spring Commencement
+Creative Writing Graduates Don their Caps in Summer Commencement

-Congratulations to the graduates of the Maslow Family Graduate Program in Creative Writing, who were awarded their diplomas at the spring commencement ceremony at Wilkes University:
+We congratulate the graduates of the Maslow Family Graduate Program in Creative Writing, who were awarded their diplomas at the summer commencement ceremony on Sunday afternoon, September 9, 2018, at Wilkes University:

 Congratulations to each of these members of our Wilkes writing community, and welcome to the newest members of the Wilkes Alumni Association!